plewis/plewis.github.io/phylogenetics/paup.md

 > :thinking: What was PAUP*'s response to this request?

+{% comment %}
+Error(#531): Exhaustive search is not allowed for more than 12 taxa (unrooted trees).
+The number of trees would exceed the maximum that can be represented as a 32-bit integer value.
+{% endcomment %}

 Now try heuristic searching.
 This approach does not attempt to look at all possible trees, but instead only examines trees that are in the realm of possibility (which can still be a lot of trees!):

     hsearch;

 > :thinking: What is the parsimony score of the best tree found during the search?
 (Write down this score somewhere for later reference.)
 How many trees were examined (look at "Total number of rearrangements tried")?

+{% comment %}
+5689: best tree found has parsimony score
+9805: rearrangements tried
+{% endcomment %}

 ##  Showing and saving trees